liaoty17/Allan-deviation-Matlab/README.md

 # Allan-deviation-Matlab
 **Allan deviation(Standard, Overlapping, Modified, Time) and Hadamard deviation calculate tools in Matlab.**
+## Setup and Requirement
+1. You must to install the Statics and Machine learning toolbox in your matlab.
+Otherwise, <chi2inv> cannot be used to generate chi-square distribution.
+2. Download the full folder and unzip.
+3. enjoy!

+## How to use
 If you simply want to analyze your data using this program, it is recommended to use the more portable full version, see the AllanTools_Matlab in the <allan_easy_to_use> folder.
 If you want to embed the code into your program, you can use the individual functions.

 Using example of Allan_ADEV: